meta-learn/meta-learn.github.io/2021/index.md

 ## Poster sessions

-To make it easier to find the posters, we marked posters in the Gather.Town rooms by increasing number; the list of posters below for each session is ordered by their position in the room.
-Paid NeurIPS.cc registration is required to access the Gather.Town poster rooms.
+To make it easier to find the posters, we list them below according to their location ID in our GatherTown room in ascending order (denoted in preceding brackets).
+A paid NeurIPS.cc registration is required to access the Gather.Town poster rooms.

 ### Poster session 1
 - (A2) [Open-Ended Learning Strategies for Learning Complex Locomotion Skills](https://openreview.net/forum?id=l8c9NYgA4Lw)